Programs

 Seminars

 IRH Fellows present their work to other fellows and interested UW-Madison faculty and students at the weekly Monday seminars.
 Consult the events calendar for specific topics and speakers.
-Because of space restrictions post-COVID, seminars are open only to current IRH fellows and the presenters’ guests.
+Because of space restrictions, seminars are open only to current IRH fellows and the presenters’ guests.
 Please contact info@irh.wisc.edu if you are interested in attending one of the Monday seminars to get on the attendance wait list.

 Conferences and Symposia